FRESNO, Calif. (KFSN) -- The investigation into robberies at Central High School East isn't done, but it's already a success.

 Police are still hoping to track down the stolen jewelry, and although the situation has been calm now for three weeks, they aren't taking it for granted.
 "We're continuing to monitor it," Mares said.
 "We're continuing to monitor the persons of interest as well.
 We don't want to see it come back again."

 A few students told us the robberies are frightening for them, but they feel good about campus security.
-Nevertheless, many say they're limiting the jewelry they wear to avoid becoming targets. null
+Nevertheless, many say they're limiting the jewelry they wear to avoid becoming targets.

 Buyback offered in Central High East robberies